ipspace/netlab-examples/BGP/Multipath_sros/README.md

 The 6 internal nodes use a BGP Route Reflector (RR) for iBGP peering, and the use case revolves around providing optimal paths for each node in this asymmetric case.
 Specifically, node M could use multiple ECMP paths to reach external node Y - using BGP Add Path.

-In terms of capabilities, Nokia SR OS supports BGP Add Path ([RFC7911](https://datatracker.ietf.org/doc/html/rfc7911)) but SR Linux does not.
-That is why nodes RR and M are implemented using SR OS, while the rest can use SRLinux.
+In terms of capabilities, both Nokia SR OS and Nokia SR Linux (since R23.3.1) support BGP Add Path ([RFC7911](https://datatracker.ietf.org/doc/html/rfc7911)).
+Node RR is implemented using SR OS, while the rest can use SR Linux.

 ## Base state without BGP Add Path